centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-flapping.md

 check to see if it has started or stopped flapping.
 It does this by:

 -   Storing the results of the last 21 checks of the host or service
--   Analyzing the historical check results and determine where state changes/transitions occur
+-   Analyzing the historical check results to determine where state changes/transitions occur
 -   Using the state transitions to determine a percent state change value (a measure of change) for the host or service